tbug-szoke/kickstarter-analysis/README.md

 The number of successful, failed, or canceled campaigns for this analysis was compiled by writing 'sumifs' formulas against the original Kickstarter data set.
 For example, the calculation for the number of failed campaigns with a goal of raising between $10,000 to $14,999 is: `=COUNTIFS(Kickstarter!$F:$F,"failed",Kickstarter!$D:$D,">=10000",Kickstarter!$D:$D,"<14999.99",Kickstarter!$R:$R,"plays")`.

-With the counts in hand, a simple summation formula was added to the table of data total all successful, failed and canceled campaigns: `=SUM(B2:D2)` and percentages were calculated based on the count of successful, failed or canceled campaigns divided by the total campaigns: `=IFERROR(B2/E2,0)`.
+With the counts in hand, a simple summation formula was added to the table of data to total all successful, failed and canceled campaigns by goal range: `=SUM(B2:D2)` and percentages were calculated based on the count of successful, failed or canceled campaigns divided by the total campaigns: `=IFERROR(B2/E2,0)`.

 A line chart to display the tabular data provides for a more intuitive understanding: